Virtual Appliance Scan Caching

 You can see the list of existing Scan Cache Configurations by going Administration > System Settings > Advanced>Scan Cache Configurations and clicking View Scan Cache Configurations .
 Deep Security comes with several preconfigured default Scan Cache Configurations.
 These are implemented automatically by the Virtual Appliance depending the properties of the virtual machines being protected and the types of scan being performed.

 Expiry Time determines the lifetime of individual entries in a Scan Cache.
-The default recommended settings are one day for Manual (on-demand)/Scheduled Malware Scans, 15 mins for Real-Time Malware Scans, and one day for Integrity Monitoring Scans.
+The default recommended settings are one day for Manual (on-demand) or Scheduled Malware Scans, 15 mins for Real-Time Malware Scans, and one day for Integrity Monitoring Scans.

 Use USN (Windows only) specifies whether to make use of Windows NTFS Update Sequence Numbers, which is a 64-bit number used to record changes to an individual file.
 This option should only be set for cloned VMs.